codefresh-io/docs.codefresh.io/_docs/integrations/git-providers.md

 * **App id** - found in step 3
 * **Private key** - the contents of the file your created in step 3 (but convert it to base64 first)

 Click *Test connection* to verify your integration and apply your changes with the *Save* button.
+If enabled in your account you can setup [Pipeline definition restrictions]({{site.baseurl}}/docs/administration/access-control/#pipeline-definition-restrictions) by expanding the *YAML Options* segment.

 ## GitLab